Building AI-powered blood tests for autoimmune disease.

-I was the product manager holistically responsible for Butterfly’s mobile ultrasound imaging software — determining what we build and how we build it.
+I was the product manager responsible for Butterfly’s mobile ultrasound imaging software — determining what we build and how we build it.
 I reported directly to the head of product.

 Butterfly iQ is the world’s first whole-body imager. iQ fits in your pocket, connects to your iPhone, and lets you see inside the body, for $2000 — a fraction of the price of a traditional ultrasound machine.